 Social push notifications are alerts sent to a user of all the in-app activities when they aren’t using the app.
 This lets them know what’s going on while they are away, keeps them engaged and focused on coming back to your app: essential for engagement and retention!

-These alerts let the user know of all the comments or likes he has garnered on an activity in his feed.
+These alerts notify users of all the comments and likes they have garnered on their activity post.
 It serves as the slight nudge that is required to initiate an interaction with another player and bring him back to where he left the app.
 This social feature is known to increase the number of app sessions when done right.

 While the benefits of social push notifications are absolutely clear for an app, the concern of bugging a user with regular alerts is very common with developers and marketers.
 But to change that school of thought, here’s a chart you need to see: